hyperspy/hyperspyUI/doc/source/installation.rst

 Append the ``--help`` flag for other options.

 Currently, this only
-integrates with Windows and Linx, but this is intended to be extend to MacOS systems in the future (please consider contributing).
+integrates with Windows and Linux, but this is intended to be extend to MacOS systems in the future (please consider contributing).

 .. _PyPI: https://pypi.python.org/pypi/hyperspyUI